-If you’re a business owner who wants to remove a Google review on your business page, let’s start off with some bad news and good news.
+If you’re a business owner who wants to improve online reputation and remove a Google review on your business page, let’s start off with some bad news and good news.

 Bad News: There is no way you can delete a Google review.

 No matter how mad you are about a review, there’s no button you can press to instantly get rid of it.
 But here’s who can do something about it:

 - The customer who wrote the review.